tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

-**Baking rights** and **endorsing rights** are determined at the beginning of a **cycle** (a chunk of blocks) by a follow-the-satoshi strategy starting from a **random seed** computed from information already found on blockchain.
+**Baking rights** and **endorsing rights** are determined at the beginning of a **cycle** (a chunk of blocks) by a follow-the-satoshi strategy starting from a **random seed** computed from information already found on the blockchain.

 To incentivize participation in the consensus algorithm, delegates are **rewarded** for their baking and endorsing.
 As a counter-measure against double-baking or double-endorsement a **security deposit** is frozen from the delegate's account.
-The deposit is either released after a number of cycles or burnt in case of proven bad behaviour.
+The deposit is either released after a number of cycles or burnt in case of proven bad behavior.

-The remainder of this document contains the detailed description of the notions which are in bold in the text above.
+The remainder of this document contains a detailed description of the notions which are in bold in the text above.

 Further External Resources